By Josie Munt, Meon Valley Travel Consultant

 My week started off at Heathrow about to the board the 12-hour direct flight with Air Mauritius, otherwise known as Air Delicious.
 Air Mauritius along with BA offer a direct service to Paradise island from both Gatwick and Heathrow.

-Our first two nights on the Island we stayed at the Dinarobin.
+For our first two nights on the Island we stayed at the Dinarobin.
 This hotel is located on the famous peninsular – Le Morne which gives the hotel the most breath taking setting.
 Dinarobin has the perfect balance of activities such as the 18-hole golf course, but also has that calm serene atmosphere for those looking to relax.

 After a jam packed day, it was off to the next hotel, the Trou Aux Biches.
 This hotel lays on the Northern end of the island near Grand Baie and the atmosphere is a little livelier.
 This hotel is set along one of the best stretches of beach on the island.
 It’s an all-suite property and has a range of beachfront suites with plunge pools and two or three bedroom private villas with pools, perfect for large families.